Where does Google get this information?

 Actual carbon emissions may vary and depend on factors such as:

 - Aircraft model and configuration

 - Speed and altitude of the aircraft

 - Distance between origin and destination

 - The number of passengers

 The most commonly used aircraft types are supported.
-If we don't have estimates for a new aircraft, we'll use the closest estimate we have available.
+If we don't have estimates for a new aircraft, we'll use the closest estimate that we have available.
 As new aircraft enter the market and the scientific community advances their calculation methods, we'll continue to update our algorithms to the latest scientific insights and standards.

 Actual carbon emissions between route options may vary and depend on a number of factors that we consider.
 To understand the carbon emission estimates that we display, it's important to know a few things.

 - Aircraft with a similar capacity and range can have very different emissions.
-Contributing factors include the aircraft type, or the seating layout used by the airline.
+Contributing factors include the aircraft type or the seating layout used by the airline.

-- Our emission estimates don't yet consider factors such as direction of flight, the use of sustainable aviation fuel, or the weight of the plane's cargo.
+- Our emission estimates don't yet consider factors such as direction of flight, the use of sustainable aviation fuel or the weight of the plane's cargo.